stephomi/nomadsculpt.com/manual/docs/tools.md

 ## Smooth
 Smooth the area by average the point positions.
-This tool is highly dependent of the polygon density.
+This tool is highly dependent on the polygon density.
-So if you have lot of polygons the smoothing will be less effective.
+So if you have many polygons, the smoothing will be less effective.

-The alternate mode is the `Relax` mode, which only smooth the wireframe but try to retain the geometric details.
+The alternate mode is the `Relax` mode, which only smooths the wireframe but tries to retain the geometric details.

 <video width='360' preload='metadata' poster='./videos/tool_smooth.jpg' controls>
     <source src='./videos/tool_smooth.mp4' type='video/mp4'>